 - In the EYFS ongoing observations inform short-term planning.
 'Next Steps' and individual children's interests are incorporated in weekly planning.
-As a result, there is a greater emphasis on short-term planning. - Teachers plan their work on the basis of well-developed long and medium term plans, or schemes of work, which indicate the content and methodologies to be used.
-The success of such schemes is regularly reviewed by departmental teams and monitored by subject co-ordinators. - Individual teachers are expected to follow policies for assessment, record keeping, marking and homework. - There is consistency but variety in the teaching of individual teachers. - Individual lessons and sequences of lessons have stated objectives which are shared with pupils. - Resources are prepared to cater for the needs of individual pupils.
-The presentation of resources is of the highest quality possible. - Teachers make clear plans for their lessons and evaluate the effectiveness of their teaching and their pupils' learning. - Teachers are aware of the needs of specific pupils and respond to their strengths and weaknesses. - From Year 1, lessons finish at the bell, so pupils can move to the next lesson.
+As a result, there is a greater emphasis on short-term planning - Teachers plan their work on the basis of well-developed long and medium term plans, or schemes of work, which indicate the content and methodologies to be used.
+The success of such schemes is regularly reviewed by departmental teams and monitored by the Deputy Head Academic, Heads of Subject and Subject Co-ordinators - Individual teachers are expected to follow policies for assessment, and marking - There is consistency but variety in the teaching of individual teachers

+- Individual lessons and sequences of lessons have stated objectives which are shared with pupils - Resources are prepared to cater for the needs of individual pupils.
+The presentation of resources is of the highest quality possible - Teachers make clear plans for their lessons and evaluate the effectiveness of their teaching and their pupils' learning - Teachers are aware of the needs of specific pupils and respond to their strengths and weaknesses - From Year 1, lessons finish at the bell, so pupils can move to the next lesson